Procurement at BIS

 Doing business with BIS

-- obtaining maximum value for money in contracting for the goods and services that enable the department to deliver its business objectives
+- getting maximum value for money in contracting for the goods and services that enable the department to deliver its business objectives

 - enhancing the competitiveness of the supply base

 - ‘value for money’ means the optimal combination of costs, service delivery and quality

 We are particularly interested in lowering the cost of the procurement process.
 We are committed to doing business electronically for the benefit of all.

 As a first step along this road, we use the Government Procurement Card (VISA) for low-value orders.
 We encourage suppliers to accept payment in this way - and it is likely to be a requirement for many future contracts.

 Open for business with small firms